 Sleep is just as important as having a healthy diet.
-However, children often times struggle with getting a goods night sleep.
-When this happens, it leaves parents looking for ways to improve your child’s sleep.
+However, children oftentimes struggle with getting a goods night’s sleep.
+When this happens, it leaves parents looking for ways to improve their child’s sleep.

 Having three autistic children, sleep issues are a part of our journey!
 We’ve had our fair share of sleepless nights here!
-Thankfully, our friend Davis Miller has come up with his top 7 ways to improve your child’s sleep.
+Thankfully, our friend Davis Miller has developed his top 7 ways to improve your child’s sleep.

 7 Ways to improve your child’s sleep

-An average kid has a busy day doing fun activities and is why their body needs a break at the end of the day.
-Sleeping is considered the ultimate power booster and that applies to both kids and adults.
+An average kid has a busy day doing fun activities, and that is why their body needs a break at the end of the day.
+Sleeping is considered the ultimate power booster, and that applies to both kids and adults.

 During sleep, our brain regulates the hormone which is responsible for our body’s metabolism and appetite.
-It also maintains the proper blood sugar levels that reduce the risk of high blood pressure as well as improving the immune system.
+It also maintains the proper blood sugar levels that reduce the risk of high blood pressure and improve the immune system.

-There are 4 normal stages of normal sleep, these includes:
+There are 4 stages of sleep, these includes:

 · Stage 1: The NREM sleep or the non-rapid eye movement.
 In this stage, our body will start to feel a bit drowsy but can still be woken up easily.